From multiplicity to the one

 Earthly randomly assembled figures become higher up an ordered group of twelve figures that are more significant for the Church (saints and prophets); it is synthesized towards the center in the three most emblematic figures (the Madonna, Christ and St. John the Baptist) and finally reaches unity at the highest point with the figure of God.
 From a disjointed group of earthly figures we pass to a more uniform semicircular motion (saints and prophets) from which a more stable semicircle is generated (Christ) that finally becomes a sphere in the hand of God.
 In this way the painter evokes a progression from the bottom to the top: from an open space that on the ground spreads out horizontally to a space that, developing vertically, concentrates in synthesis, evoking unity.
 From multiplicity to the one.

-UNITY OF ALL THINGS: In a completely different way we see both in the 16th century fresco and in the modern painting a progression from the multiple towards the one.
+In a completely different way we see both in the 16th century fresco and in the modern painting a progression from the multiple towards the one.
 From an image that presents the One to us in majestic and regal form we come to an image that presents the One by means of perpendicular lines and primary colors.
 Because it expresses itself in abstract form, the modern image no longer presents only a small circle of human characters but opens itself ideally to all living forms.

-UNITY DESCENDING FROM ABOVE AND UNITY BORN FROM BELOW: from straight lines to small squares and larger planes Broadway Boogie Woogie shows a progressive internalization of space through which unity is generated.
+From straight lines to small squares and larger planes Broadway Boogie Woogie shows a progressive internalization of space through which unity is generated.
 This is equivalent to saying that the One does not impose itself from above but is born in the space of consciousness as a result of a continuous interaction between the external world and the inner world.

-STATIC UNITY AND DYNAMIC UNITY: The unity we see in Broadway Boogie Woogie is not an immobile entity, given a priori once and for all, but the result of a dynamic process that reconciles opposing impulses by balancing them; a condition of balance that, once achieved, can also be lost.
+The unity we see in Broadway Boogie Woogie is not an immobile entity, given a priori once and for all, but the result of a dynamic process that reconciles opposing impulses by balancing them; a condition of balance that, once achieved, can also be lost.
 A unity that must always be regained through daily action.

-MATTER AND SPIRIT: Piet Mondrian writes: “Through the internalization of what is understood as matter and the externalization of what is understood as spirit – so far too separate! – matter-spirit become a unity.”
+Piet Mondrian writes: “Through the internalization of what is understood as matter and the externalization of what is understood as spirit – so far too separate! – matter-spirit become a unity.”
 The spiritual would thus be a mode of being, the most complex and refined, of energy-matter.
 When we speak of spiritual matters we prefer to say energy rather than matter because the term energy is associated with a living and active entity while matter still evokes something defenseless.

 Let’s now delve into the four points listed above.